Xyvir/iex.run/.github/readme.md

 - setup main.config
 - refactor 404.html to use external config files
 - create included uninstall script
+- Have stub script replace spaces with quesiton marks automatically for parameters.
 - refactor cumbersome string manipulation
 - fill details on steps on setup
 - support for powershell core / posh?